You’ve connected your iPhone to the charger, but it doesn’t seem to be charging. There are lots of reasons that can cause this iPhone charging issue.

 1. The Outlet Connection Is Not Firm

 Your iPhone may fail to charge if the connection between the adapter and the charging cable is not strong.
-Start by making sure that the adapter is plugged in correctly, or try plugging it into another outlet to rule out this problem.
+Start by making sure that the adapter is plugged in correctly, or try plugging it into another outlet to get rid of this problem.

 2. The Charging Components Are Not MFi-Certified

-If you use third-party cables that are not MFi-certified, your iPhone may not charge.
+If you use third-party cables that are not MFi-certified, your iPhone may not charge correctly.
 Check that the lighting cable you are using is Apple Certified.
 You can tell it is when you see the official Apple certification label on it.